UnifiedPush/dart-webpush-encryption/README.md

 # Dart Webpush encryption library

 This library helps facilitate WebPush decryption in Dart.
+If you just want to use WebPush in your Dart/Flutter app this is NOT for you.
+There will be another library that integrates UnifiedPush and WebPush into an easy to use package.